 With many more challenges lying ahead to improve traincrew workplace conditions Mick is confident that working in solidarity can combat them all.

 The workers united will never be defeated!

-Glen McGaw is the A.F.U.L.E.
-State Vice President, a position he has held since 2002.
+Glen has been a valuable member of the AFULE since joining in 1986.
+He has held several positions including Vice President a position he has held since 2002 to 2019.
 Prior to his election as Vice President, Glen was the Divisional Councillor for Division 3, and has also held a range of Branch positions over many years.

-As Vice President, Glen is the A.F.U.L.E.’s lead delegate on a range of projects that directly affect the working conditions of Traincrew.
+Glen is the AFULE.’s lead delegate on a range of projects that directly affect the working conditions of Traincrew.
 In this role, Glen has represented the interests of Traincrew across a wide range of workplace issues including the introduction of fatigue management systems, implementation of random drug and alcohol testing and the development of trauma support policies.

 Glen is the Union’s training officer, providing union delegates with the skills they need to represent members and further the Union’s industrial aims.
 Glen is also one of the Union’s Trainee Driver Mentors, welcoming new trainees to the grade and helping them through their training and assessment.

 Glen has led the union team in Passenger Services through their latest union collective agreement negotiations.

 Glen commenced at Roma as an Engine Cleaner in October 1981 and was qualified as a Locomotive Driver Class II in 1986.
 He has spent time in Roma, Toowoomba, Cloncurry, Dalby, Gladstone and Brisbane.
 Glen is currently a full time Locomotive Driver based at QR’s Mayne depot in Brisbane.